 The park also cares for items reproduced from family collections or other institutions for exhibit in our historic houses.

-Please contact us by emailing using the links below, or by telephone for more information or to discuss possible additions to the collections.
+Please contact us by telephone at 315-568-00245 for more information or to discuss possible additions to the collections.

 To view the collection online go to http://museum.nps.gov, and select this park or see the slide show below.